Nadin2611/web-studio-project/README.md

 ## Contributing

-If you'd like to contribute to the project, feel free to fork the repository and submit pull requests.
+Idea and Design If you'd like to contribute to the project, feel free to fork the repository and submit pull requests.

+## Idea and Design

+- Idea and Design produced by: [GoIT](https://goit.global/ua/)